nachocaru/xaprb.com/content/blog/2006-05-26-how-to-write-full-outer-join-in-mysql.md

   </tr>
 </table>

-That result has the correct rows, but it has some extra columns, which I don&#8217;t need.
-Here&#8217;s the final query:
+That result has the correct rows, but it has some extra columns, which I don't need.
+Here's the final query:

 <pre>select a.*, o.* from mutex
    left outer join apples as a on i = 0